cccbr/runningatower/content/docs/050-healthsafety/index.md

 - Fire safety.

 - First aid.
+One should be readily available.

 - Electrical power, lighting and emergency lighting.
-The inspection and test records, including annual PAT testing of all plug in portable appliances.
+The inspection and test records, including annual Portable Appliance Testing (PAT) of relevant appliances.
+Further details on PAT can be found on the [Health and Safety Executive website](https://www.hse.gov.uk/electricity/faq-portable-appliance-testing.htm).
 Earth bonding testing of the tower and lightning protection.

 - Accidents and illness.

 - Advice for visitors, both ringers and non-ringers.
 How they are to be supervised, or not e.g if ringing a peal.
 Induction processes, evacuation practices, turning clapper competence, maintenance records, etc.

 Consideration should be given to special occasions such as tower open days when large numbers of people may be present.

+Bells should not be left up (raised) for extended periods between ringing sessions.
+This may not apply to heavier rings e.g. tenor over 20cwt.
+However, in that case access must be controlled.
+Such access being limited to experienced ringers and people specially trained.

-There is some advce within [Eccclesiatical Insurance Group](https://www.ecclesiastical.com/), however this was not written by the ***[CCCBR](../170-glossary/#cccbr)***.
+There is advce in the [Eccclesiatical Insurance Group](https://www.ecclesiastical.com/) website, however this is not written by the ***[CCCBR](../170-glossary/#cccbr)***.

 Ringing is not risk free.
 Your first responsibility, as the person in charge, is the safety of the ringers.